kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type Requester struct {
     // Name must be RFC-1123 DNS subdomain identifying the requester (e.g.
     // foo.example.com).
-    // Name of the requester.
+	// This field must be unique for each requester.
     // This field is required.
     // +required
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`